-Your blood pressure may drop when your epidural is first put in and whenever you have a top-up.
-The midwife will take your blood pressure regularly.
-A sudden drop in your blood pressure can affect your baby and it is recommended that your baby is continuously monitored for at least 30 minutes during establishment of regional analgesia and after administration of each further bolus of 10 ml or more.
-If there are any concerns about your baby the midwife will recommend that your baby be continuously monitored for the rest of your labour and birth.

-- A severe headache is another side effect from epidurals.
+- ❖ Your blood pressure may drop when your epidural is first put in and whenever you have a top-up.
+The midwife will take your blood pressure regularly. - ❖ A sudden drop in your blood pressure can affect your baby and therefore your baby will be continuously monitored for 30 minutes after the 1st dose and again if you require and larger top-ups in labour. - ❖ A severe headache is another side effect from epidurals.
 It is caused by a puncture in the sac that contains the spinal fluid.
-The anaesthetist can effectively treat this. - Occasionally epidurals do not work or only partly work, leaving you with patches of pain.
-This can be corrected in most instances and the anaesthetist can resite the epidural if necessary. - Some women find that they become very itchy after the epidural drugs.
+The anaesthetist can treat this after the baby is born. - Occasionally epidurals do not work or only partly work, leaving you with patches of pain.
+This can be corrected in most instances, and the anaesthetist can resite the epidural if necessary. - ❖ It is very common to lose some sensation and it may be difficult to know when you need to pass urine.
+Your midwife will encourage you to pass urine frequently.
+If it is not possible for you to do so you will have a thin tube put into your bladder temporarily to drain the urine out. - ❖ With the loss of sensation, you may find you do not have the urge to push when it is time for your baby to be born.
+However, with patience and encouragement your midwife can help you to achieve a normal birth. - ❖ There is a slightly increased chance that you will need an instrumental delivery. - ❖ The evidence is unclear as to whether or not and epidural increases your chance of having a caesarean section. - ❖ Some women find that they become itchy after the epidural drugs.
 This is harmless and can be treated if it is severe. - Occasionally epidurals can make you shiver.
-This can be alarming but the effect wears off quickly. - Some women say that they feel 'detached' from their baby's birth. - It is very common to lose some sensation and it may be difficult to know when you need to pass urine.
-It is recommended that you have a catheter inserted once you have your epidural until after your baby is born. - With the loss of sensation some women find they do not have the urge to push when it is time for your baby to be born.
-However, with patience and encouragement your midwife can help you to achieve a normal birth. - There is a slightly increased chance that you will need an instrumental delivery.

-- There is no evidence that having an epidural will increase your risk of having a Caesarean Section. - Very rarely more serious complications can occur such as infection and nerve damage.
+This can be alarming, but the effect wears off quickly. - Very rarely more serious complications can occur such as infection and nerve damage.

 Epidurals do not cause long term backache but can cause local tenderness around the needle site.

-Epidurals are a very effective method of controlling the pain of labour.
-There are a few women who can not have epidurals perhaps because of previous surgery to their back or in certain medical conditions.
-You can discuss this with your midwife and you can always ask to speak to an anaesthetist.
+This will only last a few days.
+They are a very effective method of controlling the pain of labour.
+There are a few women who cannot have epidurals perhaps because of previous surgery to their back or in certain medical conditions.
+You can discuss this with your midwife, and you can always ask to speak to an anaesthetist.